||[Feb. 18th, 2006|12:47 pm]

 USS Elliot DD-967 conducting Maritime Interdiction Operations (MIO) in the North Arabian Gulf during the Summer of 1998.

 The more we performed MIO, the more we sensed what a racket it was.
 Ships we caught were sent to a holding area called "Fenway."
 The smugglers anchored at Fenway as local bureaucrats bid on which Gulf nation would process (and profit from) the confiscated ship and cargo.
-Once the ship reached the winning port, the crews were deported and released.
-The confiscated cargo was auctioned off, as was the captured ship, unless the owner paid heavy fines.
+Once the ship reached the winning port, the crews were released and deported.
+In too many cases the crews were trafficked and we freed them.
+The confiscated cargo was auctioned off, as was the captured ship, unless the owner paid a hefty fine.
 Usually the auctioned cargo went to the smuggler’s broker.
 The brokers didn’t care to whom they paid their money to as long as they collected the cargo.
 The smugglers simply bought their ships back at auction rather than pay the creatively exorbitant fines.
 The bad guys became richer.
 I earned $18K that year.

 We expected a poor reaction from the Pakistanis, and we expected them to detect us at any time, thus ruining the chances for a successful strike.
-Once detected they'd no doubt deduce our purpose in the North Arabian Sea.
+Once detected they'd no doubt deduce our purpose in the North Arabian Sea and warn our targets to clear out.

 One night the BMOW’s pipe called us to attention over the 1MC then he bellowed emphatically "GENERAL QUARTERS, GENERAL QUARTERS - ALL HANDS MAN YOUR BATTLE STATIONS!
 THIS IS NOT A DRILL!
 MOVE UP AND FORWARD ON THE STARBOARD, DOWN AND AFT ON THE PORT!
 REPEAT, THIS IS NOT A DRILL!"